jarmokivekas/tuamk-thesis/doc/overview.md

 finite response filters that can be used for decimation and interpolation of a signal \cite{donadio2000}

 The USRP's integrated FPGA processes samples at 100 MSPS from the antenna ADC.
-The samples are down sampled to a lower sample rate in order to transfer them over the Gigabit Ethernet interface to the computer using a CIC filter.
+The samples are downsampled to a lower sample rate in order to transfer them over the Gigabit Ethernet interface to the computer using a CIC filter.

-The chosen sample rate has significant impact on the quality of the scan data.
+The chosen sample rate has a significant impact on the quality of the scan data.
 Choosing an inappropriate sample rate will cause the data to have CIC roll-off artifacts from the filter that is involved in the down sampling.